Kirkby on Bain Church of England

 The curriculum is designed to build upon prior knowledge and lessons are sequenced to progress skills in a logical order.
 The impact and measure of our curriculum is to ensure that pupils achieve the age related expectations with regards to their knowledge, alongside a sound set of skills which will equip them for life in a technologically advancing world.

 As a result of our thorough and robust curriculum, our children are confident using a wide range of hardware and software, and are diligent learners who can value online safety and show respect when communicating with one another.
 They are equipped, not only with the skills and knowledge to use technology effectively and for their own benefit, but more importantly, safely.
-As children become more confident in their computing skills, they will become more independent at key life skills such as problem-solving, logical thinking, articulation and self-evaluation.
+As children become more confident in their computing skills, they will become more independent at key life skills such as problem-solving, logical thinking and self-evaluation.

 There are no news articles at present.